-Many of us claim Fall to be their favourite season!
-Who doesn’t love the beautiful colour- changing leaves, pumpkin-spice lattes, and scenic autumnal walks?
+Many of us claim Fall to be our favourite season!
+Who doesn’t love the beautiful colour-changing leaves, pumpkin-spice lattes, and scenic autumnal walks?

 This season is however particularly triggering for several mental issues such as depression and anxiety.
 SAD is a Seasonal Affective Disorder, a kind of depression mostly, but not only, affecting people during Fall and Winter.
 So why is it these particular seasons you may ask?